 Our Mongolia Mountain Bike Tours

-Vast and wild, the landscapes of Mongolia are the perfect setting for our rugged, off-road Mongolia mountain bike tours.
-Dirt, grass and gravel roads abound.
-Where there are none, simply pedal your way across open steppe – the rolling undulating terrain that makes up the majority of the country.
+Vast and wild, the landscapes of Mongolia are the perfect setting for our rugged, Mongolia mountain bike tours.
+Dirt, grass and gravel tracks abound.
+Where there are no tracks, simply pedal your way across open steppe – the rolling undulating terrain that makes up the majority of the country.

-We have developed great cycling routes in collaboration with the local communities that we work with.
+We have developed great cycling routes in collaboration with the local communities that we work in long-term local community partnership with.
 Mongolia’s awe-

-We offer both our changing signature trips and our tailor made options.
-All can be adapted to riders of different physical abilities and experience as well as being extended, shortened or combined.
+We offer both our set-date small group trips and our tailor made options for our Mongolia mountain bike tours which can be adapted to riders of different physical abilities and experience which can be adapted to suit.

 Gorkhi Terelj National Park